How can you spot signs of an eating disorder in yourself or someone else?

 - Fainting or weakness

-- A worsened immune system, resulting in frequent colds and other illnesses
+- A weakened immune system, resulting in frequent colds and other illnesses

 - Trouble concentrating on conversations